-16% of North Devon Village Hall Committees struggle with digital skills.
+Many Dartmoor National Park Village Hall Committees struggle with digital skills, with only 10% of members having excellent digital skills.
 This means that a lack of basic IT skills is holding some halls back from advertising their events on social media and potentially reducing their revenue from bookings.
 These halls may be unable to maintain a web presence, putting them at a disadvantage in this digital age.

 The following analysis is taken from the Devon Village Hall central data bank.
 This demonstrates that a significant proportion of Devon's Village Halls suffer from poor digital connectivity and committee digital skill levels.
-The fact that just 5% of North Devon's Village Halls have digital devices demonstrates that technology just hasn't been a priority.
-Mobile reception is also a problem for many of Village Halls in North Devon, leaving them isolated and often unattractive to young people.
+Mobile reception is also a problem for many of Village Halls in Dartmoor National Park, leaving them isolated and often unattractive to young people.